ViveSoftware/ViveMediaDecoder/UnityPackage/readme.txt

 	Stereo version of ImageSourceController.

 - config:
 	Decoder config.
-If you want to adjust buffer size or use TCP for RTSP, put it to the directory that can be found.
+If you want to adjust buffer size or use TCP for RTSP, put it to the directory that can be found(the same with FFmpeg).
+	Use default settings if there is no config.

 Scenes:
 - SampleScene.unity: